Install a stainless steel backsplash behind the range quickly and easily with construction adhesive. Buy the sheet precut to the exact size you need.

 Smooth the construction adhesive across the entire panel with a wide putty knife.
 Spread it evenly so you don’t leave bumps that will show through the thin metal.

-Screw a cleat to the wall so the backsplash will be supported while the adhesive cures.
-Carefully position the backsplash and press it firmly into place.
+Screw a cleat to the wall so the stainless steel backsplash will be supported while the adhesive cures.
+Carefully position the stainless steel backsplash and press it firmly into place.

 A stainless backsplash is a striking complement to stainless appliances.
 It’s also durable, easy to clean and a cinch to install.